ankushshah89/patience_sort/README.md

 patience_sort
 =============

-This is an implementation of sorting an array using Patience Sort.
+This is a Python implementation of sorting an array using Patience Sort.
 (https://en.wikipedia.org/wiki/Patience_sorting)

 The top cards are maintained as an ordered list.
 This is used to